line/abc-virtual-background-maker/README.md

 - with GitHub repository

 You can manage background images using a GitHub repository.
-Create a GitHub repository and suppose that you have a repository with the following structure:
+Suppose that you created a repository with the following structure:

 ```
-your-repo-name
+your-background-repo
 ├── backgrounds
 │   ├── (app.config.json) // Optional.
 Without this configuration file, themes and background images are sorted alphabetically.
 │   ├── your-theme-name